ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 ##### Result_proposal {#result-proposal}

 An attestation result proposal contains the identification of the credentials of the Verifiers to indicate Verifiers' indentities.
-The identification of credentials relies on COSE header parameters {{IANA-COSE-Header-Parameters}}, with a header lable and credential value.
+The identification of credentials relies on COSE header parameters {{IANA-COSE-Header-Parameters}}, with a header label and credential value.

-The EAD item for an attestation result proposal is:
+The EAD item for the attestation result proposal is:

 * ead_label = TBD3
 * ead_value = Result_proposal, which is a CBOR byte string: